Greeting from Dean/Philosophy/Organization/History・Features

-School of Engineering, Osaka University celebrated its 120th anniversary in 2016.
-Since its founding, we pioneered a lot of promising fields from our unique perspective as well as core engineering fields, and thus established Japan-first brand-new departments.
-Nowadays, we have five undergraduate divisions: Applied Science, Mechanical, Materials and Manufacturing Science, Electronic and Information Engineering, Sustainable Energy and Environmental Engineering, and Global Architecture.
-School of Engineering has become among the largest in Japan accepting 820 new students every year.
+The School of Engineering at Osaka University recently celebrated its 125th anniversary in 2021.
+Since its founding, we have pioneered many promising fields from our unique perspective as well as core engineering fields and thus established Japan-first brand-new departments.
+Currently, we have five undergraduate divisions: Applied Science, Mechanical, Materials and Manufacturing Science, Electronic and Information Engineering, Sustainable Energy and Environmental Engineering, and Global Architecture.
+The School of Engineering has grown to become among the largest in Japan, accepting 820 new students every year.

-Graduate School of Engineering is the main body of education and research at Osaka University, consisting of nine divisions/departments and six research centers.
-More than 170 laboratories cover diverse areas to aim at solving all the problems in our society.
-811 students enter the Master course at the Graduate School, about 80% of whom are graduated from School of Engineering.
-In addition, many foreign students from over 50 countries are included in Ph.D. candidates.
-The faculty members and graduate students are enthusiastically co-working to pursue the top-level researches.
+The Graduate School of Engineering is the main body of education and research at Osaka University, consisting of nine divisions/departments and six research centers.
+More than 170 laboratories cover diverse areas aiming at solving the problems in our society.
+811 students enter the Master’s course at the Graduate School.
+In addition, many international students from over 50 countries are included in the Ph.D. candidates.
+The faculty members and graduate students enthusiastically work together to pursue top-level research.

-It should be noted that we placed strong emphasis upon “Industry-Academia Collaboration,” and were seeking how the students learn “Innovation” that creates new values.
+It should be noted that we have placed a strong emphasis on “Industry-Academia Collaboration” and have sought how the students can learn “Innovation” that creates new values.
 As a result, our past leaders designed the Joint Research Chairs and Research Alliance Laboratories, embodying the concept of “Industry on Campus.”
-These are known as Osaka University’s system, and have got widespread in Japan.
+These are known as Osaka University’s system and have become widespread in Japan.
 We are very proud of the originality and foreseeability of our leaders.
-Recently, we have further launched a flexible scheme for education and research named “Techno-Arena”, which is characterized by a wide range of collaboration, in order to challenge the newly appeared research topics of great significance.
-Our research achievements and human resource development based on “Industry-Academia Collaboration” are highly evaluated from various aspects.
+Recently, we have further launched a flexible scheme for education and research named “Techno-Arena,” characterized by a wide range of collaboration, in order to challenge the newly emerged research topics of great significance.
+Our research achievements and human resource development based on “Industry-Academia Collaboration” are highly evaluated.

 The School and Graduate School of Engineering of Osaka University feature students and faculty members of unique personality and outstanding originality.
 To develop the school and the graduate school into the world-class institutes, faculty members are working to realize the following three visions: